Do I need a bachelor’s degree in a related field to apply to SMEA?

 Are there any other funding opportunities available through SMEA?

 Each year SMEA offers “Top Scholar” awards to the top two applicants based on merit and strength of application compared to the rest of the applicant pool.
 These awards provide 3 quarters of tuition waivers and a $1200 monthly stipend for the first academic year (9 months) in the program.

-Additional funding opportunities fluctuate from year to year, but in 2016 we were able to offer 1 year of RAship to one student.
+Additional funding opportunities fluctuate from year to year, but in 2018 we were able to offer 3 quarters of RAship to two students.